izzy-baulk/EPQ-artefact/essay.md

 Another completely new skill I had to learn was the use of the sympy library, which is used to create variables that can be used in algebraic functions.
 I first read the accompanying article to the code I analysed at the beginning of my project to understand its use, and then began drafting a solution for this part of the program without using this library.
 However, I then realised I would not be able to derive an equation for velocity from the equation for position any where near as efficiently as with the use of this library, so decided to use sympy after all.

+[^1]: Brittanica, The Editors of Encyclopaedia (2022).
+Electron volt | unit of measurement. [online] Encyclopedia Britannica.
+Available at: https://www.britannica.com/science/electron-volt [Accessed 14 Apr.
+2023].
+‌
-[^1]: D’Alessandris, P. (2017).
+[^2]: D’Alessandris, P. (2017).
 4.2: Compton Scattering. [online] Physics LibreTexts.
 Available at: https://phys.libretexts.org/Bookshelves/Modern_Physics/Book%3A_Spiral_Modern_Physics_(D%27Alessandris)/4%3A_The_Photon/4.2%3A_Compton_Scattering [Accessed 26 Mar.
 2023].

-[^2]: Parker, N. (2020).
+[^3]: Parker, N. (2020).
 Massive Meets Massless: Compton Scattering Revisited | Physics Forums. [online] Physics Forums Insights.
 Available at: https://www.physicsforums.com/insights/massive-meets-massless-compton-scattering-revisited/ [Accessed 26 Mar.
 2023].

-[^3]: Physics LibreTexts.
+[^4]: Physics LibreTexts.
 (2020).
 27.3: Relativistic Quantities. [online] Available at: https://phys.libretexts.org/Bookshelves/University_Physics/Book%3A_Physics_(Boundless)/27%3A__Special_Relativity/27.3%3A_Relativistic_Quantities [Accessed 12 Apr.
 2023].

-[^4]: Davies, A. (2022). kinematics_visualisaion.py (Commit 18da47a)[Source code].
+[^5]: Davies, A. (2022). kinematics_visualisaion.py (Commit 18da47a)[Source code].
 Available at: https://github.com/ad-1/3DKinematicsVisualisation/blob/master/kinematics_visualisaion.py

-[^5]: matplotlib.org. (n.d.). matplotlib.animation.FuncAnimation — Matplotlib 3.7.1 documentation. [online] Available at: https://matplotlib.org/stable/api/_as_gen/matplotlib.animation.FuncAnimation.html [Accessed 13 Apr.
+[^6]: matplotlib.org. (n.d.). matplotlib.animation.FuncAnimation — Matplotlib 3.7.1 documentation. [online] Available at: https://matplotlib.org/stable/api/_as_gen/matplotlib.animation.FuncAnimation.html [Accessed 13 Apr.
 2023].

-[^6]: matplotlib.org. (n.d.). matplotlib.gridspec.GridSpec — Matplotlib 3.7.1 documentation. [online] Available at: https://matplotlib.org/stable/api/_as_gen/matplotlib.gridspec.GridSpec.html [Accessed 13 Apr.
+[^7]: matplotlib.org. (n.d.). matplotlib.gridspec.GridSpec — Matplotlib 3.7.1 documentation. [online] Available at: https://matplotlib.org/stable/api/_as_gen/matplotlib.gridspec.GridSpec.html [Accessed 13 Apr.
 2023].

 ‌